As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 Any cream or oil will do for most tools.
 But if you use the new heated, vibrating Gua Sha device mentioned above, keep in mind that the heat and vibrating motion will help activate and increase absorption of the topical cream or oil.

 So make sure to choose a clean, organic, fragrance-free product.
-I use pure CBD oil based cream moisturizer.
+I use pure organic based cream moisturizer.

 Learn why certain CBD skincare products are superior to hemp oil products.